-The trend in the official Office for National Statistics (ONS) figures shows that since the pandemic there has been a rise in unemployment for all ages, but particularly the young (under 25) and the old(over 50).
+The Office for National Statistics (ONS) figures show that since the pandemic there has been a rise in unemployment for all ages, but particularly the young (under 25) and the old (over 50).
 Older workers are now more likely to be in long term unemployment.
-Also there are fewer self-employed people, including the over 50s while pensioners who also work have fallen in numbers
+Also there are fewer self-employed people, including the over 50s, while pensioners who also work have fallen in numbers.